ConnectWithNoor/learning-nextauth-v5/README.md

 - added resend verification token email feature on login of unverified accounts. (credentials and OAuth)
 - activate account by verification token
 - Reset password for users registered with credentials (OAuth doesn't have a password)
+- Accessing user session data in client as well as server component

 #### Authentication Strategies used